microsoft/vscode-powerquery/README.md

 # Power Query language service for VS Code

-Provides a language service for the [Power Query / M formula language](https://powerquery.microsoft.com/).
+Provides a language service for the [Power Query / M formula language](https://powerquery.microsoft.com/) with the following capabilities:

+-   Suggestions / Auto complete (Based on M standard library functions, and keywords)
+-   Parameter hints
+-   Hover
+-   Code formatting

 ## How to build